Michele Acton

-Dame Michele Louise Acton (born 25 June 1967) is the former Chief Executive of the Royal Society of Medicine.
-A former investment banker, she is the current Principal of St Hugh's College, Oxford.
+Michele Louise Acton (born 25 June 1967) is the former Chief Executive of the Royal Society of Medicine.
+Having started her career as an investment banker, she has been the Principal of St Hugh's College, Oxford since September 2025, succeeding Lady Elish Angiolini.

 Career

 Acton was born on 25 June 1967 and read Philosophy, Politics and Economics (PPE) at Trinity College, Oxford.
 Acton began her career as an Investment Banker in the City of London for fifteen years, working at Barings Bank, Merrill Lynch & Co. and HSBC Investment Bank and advising companies on raising finance and mergers and acquisitions.